bitcoinwords/bitcoinwords.github.io/_posts/2018-05-20-the-internets-magna-carta-moment.md

 As we move to a world where people increasingly build in the cloud, economic activity will migrate to a digital equivalent: an accessible digital foundation that offers strong assurances and consistently enforces clearly defined (digital) property rights.
 Such a platform will be increasingly valuable as the frontier of economic activity pushes further into the digital world.

-Considering there's billions of dollars and millions of man-hours dedicated to building [the parallel world of crypto-finance](https://www.forbes.com/sites/spencerbogart/2017/09/26/bitcoin-ethereum-and-the-parallel-world-of-crypto-finance/?source=post_page---------------------------#efc42735e5f7), the foundational platform(s) — the highly decentralized networks — that underpin it all are mission critical. <mark>The networks that attract and retain builders in the medium to long-term will be the ones that deliver a track record of strong assurances — a track record of consistent and objective rule enforcement.</mark>
+Considering there's billions of dollars and millions of man-hours dedicated to building [the parallel world of crypto-finance](https://www.forbes.com/sites/spencerbogart/2017/09/26/bitcoin-ethereum-and-the-parallel-world-of-crypto-finance/?source=post_page---------------------------#efc42735e5f7), the foundational platform(s) — the highly decentralized networks — that underpin it all are mission critical.
+The networks that attract and retain builders in the medium to long-term will be the ones that deliver a track record of strong assurances — a track record of consistent and objective rule enforcement.

 Historically, strong assurances of this sort have only been possible via strong and credible central authorities that commit to defending stated rights and rules with vast resources (e.g. powerful nation states).